-8. Buddy System
+7. Buddy System

 - a.
-Employer shall implement the buddy system to high risk activities such as but not limited to the following: - i. working at heights; - ii. working with electricity; - iii. working at confined spaces; - iv. working with hazardous substances and equipment; - v. working with materials at great pressure; - vi. working with public, where there is potential for violence: - vii. working with various kinds of terrain; and - viii. working with bodies of water. - b.
-Where lone working with high risk is required, Worker shall ensure they have another colleague aware of their movements.
-To operate the buddy system, the Employer shall assign a buddy.
+Employer shall implement the buddy system to high risk activities such as but not limited to the following: - i. working at heights; - ii. working with electricity; - iii. working at confined spaces; - iv. working with hazardous substances and equipment; - v. working with materials at great pressure; - vi. working with public, where there is potential for violence; - vii. working with various kinds of terrain; and - viii. working with bodies of water; - b.
+Where lone working with high risk is required, Worker should ensure they have another colleague aware of their movements.
+To operate the buddy system, the employer shall assign a buddy.
 This is the person who is the contact for the period in which the said Worker is working alone.
-The assigned buddy shall be: - i. be fully aware of the movements of the lone Worker; - ii. have all necessary contact details for the lone Worker, including next of kin; - iii. have details of the lone Worker's known breaks or rest periods;
+The assigned buddy shall be: - be fully aware of the movements of the lone Worker;

-- iv. attempt to contact the lone Worker if they do not contact the buddy as agreed: - v. follow the agreed local escalation procedures for alerting their senior manager and/or police if the lone Worker failed to contact the buddy within agreed and reasonable timescales; and - vi. contingency arrangements shall be in place for someone else to take over the role of the buddy in case the assigned person is unavailable.
+- ii. have all necessary contacts details for the lone worker, including next of kin: - iii. have details of the lone Worker's known breaks or rest periods; - iv. attempt to contact the lone Worker if they do not contact the buddy as agreed; - v. follow the agreed local escalation procedures for alerting their senior manager and/or police if the lone worker failed to contact the buddy within agreed and reasonable timescales; and - vi. contingency arrangements should be in place for someone else to take over the role of the buddy in case the assigned person is unavailable.

-9. Worker Training
+8. Worker Training

 - a.
-All Employer shall ensure that Workers attend a fit for purpose Safety training.
-This training may be conducted by the Safety Officer, DOLE accredited Safety Training Organizations, Safety Practitioners or Safety Consultants; and - b.
-Where applicable, TESDA training and certifications, shall be required for special kind of works (e.g., Electrician, Scaffold Erector, Rigger Crane Operator etc.).
+All Employers shall ensure that Workers attend a fit for purpose Safety training.
+This training may be conducted by the Safety Officer, DOLEaccredited Safety Training Organizations, Safety Practitioners or Safety Consultants; and - b.
+Where applicable, TESDA training and certifications shall be required for special kind of works (i.e., Electrician, Scaffold Erector, Rigger, Crane Operator, etc.).